-W.O.L.F.’s Executive Director and Director of Animal Care discussed the pup and decided to accept him as a possible companion for Bella, the wolf dog who recently lost her beloved companion Rajan.
+W.O.L.F.’s Executive Director and Director of Animal Care discussed the pup and decided to accept him as a possible companion for Bella Roux, the wolf dog who recently lost her beloved companion Rajan.

 Tenali was next.
 At first, she was overwhelmed by the pup’s enthusiasm.
-However, she soon began to play and wrestled and roughhoused with Kai for hours before they both fell into a state of exhaustion.
+However, she soon began to play, and she wrestled and roughhoused with Kai for hours before they both fell into a state of exhaustion.
 It looked like things were going to work splendidly between the two of them.

-The human Mom, who took such good care of the pup said her goodbyes and promised to come back to visit him.
+The human mom, who took such good care of the pup, said her goodbyes and promised to come back to visit him.
 She loved him very much, but she unselfishly turned him over to Tenali.
-The young woman recognized that Kai needed a life with other animals of his own kind and a surrogate wolf Mom who would teach him how to behave.
+The young woman recognized that her pup needed a life with other animals of his own kind and a surrogate wolf mom who would teach him how to behave.

 Tenali quickly took on the role of a teacher for the pup.
 Her confidence and patience helped him overcome his fear of humans.
 With Tenali as a security blanket, he began approaching his caretakers.
 He remains more cautious than Tenali, but as he has grown, he has become more and more confident.
 He now enjoys attention from many of his caretakers.
 This once small and timid puppy has grown into a big, handsome wolf dog whose silly and playful personality make him a favorite for many.